alexei-sintotski/dart-borg/README.md

 Alternatively, path to Flutter SDK can be set with the environment variable `FLUTTER_ROOT`.
 Usage of `fluttersdk` in `borg` command line is not required in this case.

-# Configuration file
+# Configuration file: borg.yml

-In case configuration options have to be specified for every run of the tool, `borg` provides possibility to avoid long command lines with configuration file `.borg.yaml`.
+In case configuration options have to be specified for every run of the tool, `borg` provides possibility to avoid long command lines with configuration file `borg.yml`.
 Every time `borg` is executed, it checks out whether the file exists in the current directory, reads it out, and uses its content to provide default values for its arguments.

 Since the configuration file defines default values for command-line arguments, it can be overriden by using command line.

-The following configuration options can be specified in `.borg.yaml`:
+The following configuration options can be specified:
 | YAML key    | Meaning                                                                         |
 |-------------|---------------------------------------------------------------------------------|
 | include     | List of locations to include for analysis (glob syntax supported)               |